AdobeDocs/experience-manager-65.es-ES/help/assets/performance-tuning-guidelines.md

 * Implementación en Java 8.
 * Establezca los parámetros óptimos de JVM.
 * Configurar un almacén de datos del sistema de archivos o un almacén de datos de S3.
 * Deshabilite la generación de subrecursos.
-Si está activada, el flujo de trabajo de AEM crea un recurso independiente para cada página en un recurso de varias páginas.
-Cada una de estas páginas es un recurso individual que consume espacio en disco adicional, requiere versiones y un procesamiento de flujo de trabajo adicional.
-Si no necesita páginas separadas, deshabilite la generación de subrecursos y las actividades de extracción de páginas.
+If it is enabled, AEM&#39;s workflow creates a separate asset for each page in a multi-page asset.
+Each of these pages is an individual asset that consumes additional disk space, requires versioning, and additional workflow processing.
+If you do not require separate pages, disable subasset generation and page extraction activities.
-* Habilitar flujos de trabajo transitorios.
+* Enable transient workflows.
-* Ajuste las colas del flujo de trabajo de Granite para limitar los trabajos simultáneos.
+* Tune the Granite workflow queues to limit concurrent jobs.
-* Configure [!DNL ImageMagick] para limitar el consumo de recursos.
+* Configure [!DNL ImageMagick] to limit resource consumption.
-* Quite los pasos innecesarios del flujo de trabajo [!UICONTROL Recurso de actualización DAM].
+* Remove unnecessary steps from the [!UICONTROL DAM Update Asset] workflow.
-* Configure el flujo de trabajo y la depuración de versiones.
+* Configure workflow and version purging.
-* Optimice los índices con los últimos Service Packs y revisiones.
-Consulte con Asistencia al cliente de Adobe cualquier optimización de índice adicional que pueda estar disponible.
+* Optimize indexes with the latest Service Packs and hotfixes.
+Check with Adobe Customer Support for any additional index optimizations that may be available.
-* Utilice guessTotal para optimizar el rendimiento de la consulta.
+* Use guessTotal to optimize query performance.
-* Si configura [!DNL Experience Manager] para que detecte los tipos de archivo a partir del contenido de los archivos (habilitando el **[!UICONTROL Servicio Day CQ DAM Mime Type]** en la **[!UICONTROL consola web de AEM]**), cargue muchos archivos de forma masiva durante las horas de menor afluencia, ya que consume muchos recursos.
+* If you configure [!DNL Experience Manager] to detect file types from the content of the files (by enabling **[!UICONTROL Day CQ DAM Mime Type Service]** in the **[!UICONTROL AEM Web Console]**), upload many files in bulk during non-peak hours as it is resource-intensive.